-Kristina is a doctoral candidate at the School of Geography and the Environment researching women's work experience in finance, as well as being a Junior Research Associate at the International Gender Studies Centre (IGS), University of Oxford.
-Specifically, she explores how the global financial crisis affected female financial employment in Frankfurt and London.
+Kristina is a doctoral candidate at the School of Geography and the Environment researching inequality in finance.
+Specifically, she explores how inequalities are (re)produced among financial elites.
 She holds an MSt in Women's Studies from the University of Oxford (Distinction), an MA in Political Theory from Goethe University, Frankfurt, and a BA in Political Science from Free University Berlin.

 Prior to her doctoral studies, Kristina worked for a technology start-up in London overseeing and consulting on the implementation of their conversation rate optimisation products.
 She was also engaged in the 2017 German federal elections, assisting the management of a digital campaigning team and has a long-standing political experience.
 Kristina is an active advocate for feminism, has published on issues relating to feminism and instructed educational seminars on women's role in politics in Germany.